Saskatchewan: Transportation

 The Ministry of Highways and Infrastructure operates over 26000 km of highways and divided highways.
 There are also municipal roads which comprise different surfaces.
 Asphalt concrete pavements comprise almost 9000 km, granular pavement almost 5000 km, non structural or thin membrane surface TMS are close to 7000 km and finally gravel highways make up over 5600 km through the province.
 In the northern sector, ice roads which can only be navigated in the winter months comprise another approximately 150 km of travel.
+In 2024, the Government of Canada provided Saskatchewan with a $6.1-million grant for shuttle buses serving remote communities.

 Saskatchewan has over 250,000 km of roads and highways, the highest length of road surface of any Canadian province.
-The major highways in Saskatchewan are the Trans Canada expressway, Yellowhead Highway northern Trans Canada route, Louis Riel Trail, CanAm Highway, Red Coat Trail, Northern Woods and Water route, and Saskota travel route.
+The major highways in Saskatchewan are the Trans-Canada Highway, Yellowhead Highway northern Trans Canada route, Louis Riel Trail, CanAm Highway, Red Coat Trail, Northern Woods and Water route, and Saskota travel route.

 The first Canadian transcontinental railway was constructed by the Canadian Pacific Railway (CPR) between 1881 and 1885.
 After the great east–west transcontinental railway was built, north–south connector branch lines were established.
 The 1920s saw the largest rise in rail line track as the CPR and Canadian National Railway (CNR) fell into competition to provide rail service within ten kilometres.
 In the 1960s there were applications for abandonment of branch lines.
 Today the only two passenger rail services in the province are The Canadian and Winnipeg–Churchill train, both operated by Via Rail.
 The Canadian is a transcontinental service linking Toronto with Vancouver.